-Water temperature was another important driver of macrobenthic communities, SR and macrofauna density.
+Water temperature was another important driver of lagoon macrobenthic communities, SR and macrofauna density in our study.
 Temperature had a negative effect on these communities, probably directly through thermal stress, and indirectly through its effect on oxygen dynamics.
 Higher and more variable summer temperatures directly represent an abiotic constraint for benthic organisms by increasing their oxygen demand and reducing their mobility (Vernberg, 1982).
 At the same time, high summer temperatures decrease oxygen solubility and increase the probability of hypoxia and anoxia (Derolez et al., 2020a) while also reducing the tolerance of benthic organisms to low dissolved oxygen (Vaquer-Sunyer and Duarte, 2011).
 This cocktail of effects can ultimately cause the death of sensitive taxa, such as large sized and long-lived species (Quillien et al., 2015; Reizopoulou and Nicolaidou, 2007; Sigala et al., 2012) and reduce the ability to move of more tolerant taxa (Vernberg, 1982), hence increasing their susceptibility to predation and decreasing their possibility to search for food and/or for less stressful environmental conditions (Díaz and Rosenberg, 1995; Rosenberg et al., 1992; Weissberger et al., 2009).

 The diversity of macrophyte morphotypes (βMM) also affected positively H’ and N2, and was positively correlated to all macrobenthic indices except density and AMBI.
 Simple taxonomic indices like lagoon macrobenthic species richness, biomass density and numerical density are locally sensitive to vegetation presence and type (Arocena, 2007; Barbone et al., 2012, Magni and Gravina, 2023).
 Conversely, we show here the probable effect of benthic habitat heterogeneity expressed at the lagoon or sub-lagoon scale on the structure of benthic communities at a local scale (ca. 50 m2 station), an effect mainly visible when focusing on intermediate and high abundance taxa (Morris et al., 2014).
 Focusing on macrobenthic fauna at the lagoon scale, βMM informs us on the number of potential (i) environmental niches that can be filled by the species pool and (ii) refuges (Magni and Gravina, 2023; Nordström and Booth, 2007; Ware et al., 2019) from which these organisms can (re)colonize habitat patches after mortality events caused by temporary unfavorable conditions.
 A model of local extinctions linked to adverse environmental conditions, followed by recolonization events via pelagic larvae was suggested by Vergara-Chen et al. (2013) to explain the small-scale genetic structure of the cockle Cerastoderma glaucum inside the Mar Menor lagoon (Spain).
 The positive effect of βMM on macrobenthic diversity also provides us with a few leads on how macrophytes can structure lagoon macrobenthic communities.
 Macrophytes can act as (i) temporary refuges from vagile predators for small mobile benthic organisms like amphipods (Nordström and Booth, 2007; Ware et al., 2019), (ii) a food source for grazers and detritus-feeders (Carlier et al., 2007; Lepoint et al., 2000; Ouisse et al., 2011; Vizzini and Mazzola, 2006) and (iii) settlement promoters for pelagic particles like phytoplankton and larvae (Colden et al., 2016; Donadi et al., 2014; González-Ortiz et al., 2014), especially in the case of meadow-forming species like Zostera.
 All these local effects are likely to spill-over to adjacent unvegetated sediments (Boström et al., 2006; Magni et al., 2017).